University of Sydney’s Mental Health Month: Engage, Empower, Elevate

 Three university resources are available to support students in their learning and growth regarding mental health at the University of Sydney.

-These resources aim to provide knowledge, tools, and support to help students build and learn mindfulness techniques.
+These resources aim to provide knowledge, tools, and support to help students build resilience and learn mindfulness techniques.

 1. Brain and Mind Centre: The university’s research centre shares valuable resources and news on mental health.
 Students can access informative materials, attend workshops, and engage with experts in the field to deepen their understanding of mental health.